sarisia/actions-status-discord/README.md

 ## About

-This is a Github Actions action to notify CI status to Discord.
+A Github Actions action to notify CI status to Discord.

 ## Usage